Tasfia0510/KTH/README.md

 # KTH
-Contains most of my course material from the degree program of computer science and engineering at KTH
+Contains most of my code by course from the degree program of computer science and engineering at KTH

 | Course | Name |
 |----------|----------|